Satisfactory Academic Progress for Undergraduate Students

 These notifications include the following four statuses: Financial Aid Warning (Academic Warning), Financial Aid Suspension (Academic Dismissal), Financial Aid Probation (Academic Probation), Financial Aid Probation Continuance (Academic Probation Continuance).

-The Office of the Registrar notifies students of their SAP status and the impact on financial aid eligibility via their Loop email account at the end of each semester immediately following the grading period.
+The Office of the Registrar notifies students of their SAP status and the impact on financial aid eligibility via their MyColumbia email account at the end of each semester immediately following the grading period.
 Students who have met the SAP requirements are considered in good standing and do not receive a written notice.

 Financial Aid Warning (Academic Warning)